-11.1.9.
+11.1.10.
 Business/Commercial Aspects

 - a.
-Considering the initial clinical indications for the product, its competitive strengths and weaknesses, and pricing/reimbursement objectives, are market/segment penetration and sales and profitability projections reasonable? - b.
-Has the applicant articulated a coherent plan for using results on clinical end points in pivotal trials as a basis for cost-effectiveness analyses to support pricing and reimbursement? - c.
-Has the company clearly anticipated pricing strategy and reimbursement environment? - d.
-Is the projected return on investment congruent with investment opportunity and risks?
+Does the applicant need to raise further funds for the CPRIT matching requirement?
+In this case, how realistic are the applicant's assumptions about a successful fundraising campaign?
+Does the applicant have a track record of success in raising development funding? - b.
+Does the applicant indicate intentions for attracting a development partner or for outright acquisition?
+Do the development milestones and assumed results of the research program of studies reasonably support such expectations? - c.
+Considering the initial clinical indications for the product, its competitive strengths and weaknesses, and pricing/reimbursement objectives, are market/segment penetration and sales and profitability projections reasonable? - d.
+Has the applicant articulated a coherent plan for using results on clinical end points in pivotal trials as a basis for cost-effectiveness analyses to support pricing and reimbursement?

-11.1.10.
-Funding
+11.1.11.
+Management Team